 The holiday in Italy was lovely, with loads of beautiful food, good family times and togetherness.
 It is now time to get back on track.
-School, work, my volunteering and of course sharing recipes with you here.

-A new year, a new decade so, will take this opportunity to wish you all again a happy, healthy, joyful and balanced 2020!
+A new year, a new decade so, will take this opportunity to wish you all again a happy, healthy, joyful, and balanced 2020!

 More about this vegan mushrooms recipe